Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Abstract

 \section{Abstract}

 Deep learning (DL) has shown promise for faster, high quality accelerated MRI reconstruction.
-However, standard supervised DL methods depend on extensive amounts of fully-sampled ground-truth data and are sensitive to out-of-distribution (OOD) shifts, in particular for low signal-to-noise ratio (SNR) acquisitions.
-To alleviate this challenge, we propose a semi-supervised, consistency-based framework (termed Noise2Recon) for joint MR reconstruction and denoising.
-Our method enables the usage of a limited number of fully-sampled and a large number of undersampled-only scans.
-We compare our method to augmentation-based supervised techniques and fine-tuned denoisers.
-Results demonstrate that even with minimal ground-truth data, Noise2Recon (1) achieves high performance on in-distribution (low-noise) scans and (2) improves generalizability to OOD, noisy scans.
+However, supervised DL methods depend on extensive amounts of fully-sampled (labeled) data and are sensitive to out-of-distribution (OOD) shifts, particularly low signal-to-noise ratio (SNR) acquisitions.
+To alleviate this challenge, we propose Noise2Recon, a model-agnostic, consistency training method for joint MRI reconstruction and denoising that can use both fully-sampled (labeled) and undersampled (unlabeled) scans in semi-supervised and self-supervised settings.
+With limited or no labeled training data, Noise2Recon outperforms compressed sensing and deep learning baselines, including supervised networks, augmentation-based training, fine-tuned denoisers, and self-supervised methods, and matches performance of supervised models, which were trained with 14x more fully-sampled scans.
+Noise2Recon also outperforms all baselines, including state-of-the-art fine-tuning and augmentation techniques, among low-SNR scans and when generalizing to other OOD factors, such as changes in acceleration factors and different datasets.
+Augmentation extent and loss weighting hyperparameters had negligible impact on Noise2Recon compared to supervised methods, which may indicate increased training stability.
+Our code is available at \url{https://github.com/ad12/meddlr}.